 What you can do

-It is important to know that requests are only blocked or presented the security screens if they have triggered one of the various WAF policies or Custom Rules that generate them.
-The Web Application Firewall has a very low false positive rate (legitimate users getting sanctioned), but if you think any requests are sanctioned by mistake, you can whitelist the requesting IP in the Firewall tab, and feel free to contact our 24/7 to report the issue for further investigation into the rule sensitivity.
+It is important to know that requests are only blocked or presented the security screens (blocked or passed) if they have triggered one of the various WAF policies or Custom Rules that generate them.
+The Web Application Firewall has a very low false positive rate (legitimate users getting sanctioned), but if you think any requests are sanctioned by mistake, you can whitelist the requesting IP in the Firewall tab, and feel free to contact our 24/7 support team via live chat or by email at email@example.com.